Work Hard & Play Hard in the Sawtooth Mountains!

 Seasonal Ranch employment compensation includes:

-- A monthly salary for your 5-day, 40 hour workweek with 1.5 time pay for overtime
+- 1.5 time pay for overtime

 - An additional bonus may be awarded for exceptional performance